 Remember that we first want to consider, what is the least abrasive way to clean the stone?
 So I recommend first, spraying with water and a good scrub with a natural bristle brush that is wet.

-If the stone needs more than that, the only product I recommend using is D2, which is a biologic solution that helps break down dirt and plant matter.
+If the stone needs more than that, the only product I recommend using is D2, which is a biological solution that helps break down dirt and plant matter.
 I purchase mine from Atlas Preservation where it is sold in single bottles, gallons, as well as full grave marker cleaning kits.
 There is a lot of information available online about D2 and why it’s so effective for headstone cleaning, but in short, I can tell you that the Department of Veteran Affairs uses it to clean the grave markers at Arlington National Cemetery, and if it’s good enough for them, it’s good enough for me!
 This product isn’t cheap, but it has been extensively studied and works very well for this purpose.
 It even continues to work on the stone after you’ve treated it!

 - Step 1: Remove dead leaves, twigs, branches.
 If there is plant life growing from the stone or its base, gently pull it away.

 - Step 4: After you have let it sit, use a soft-bristle brush (natural fibers only!) to scrub the dirt, mildew, or growth off of the stone.
 If there is lichen or green matter, you can use a plastic scraper to try and remove it.
 Make sure your brush is wet and keep the stone continually moist while you’re scrubbing.
 Only scrub with as much pressure as needed and if you notice the stone is pilling away, rinse off what you can and stop work on the stone as you may be causing more harm than good.

 - Step 5: Spray the stone with water again and watch the dirt wash away.